tylermercer/personal-website/src/en/posts/software/free-lunches.md

 like Next.js and Remix that you should use them for any kind of project.

-Client-heavy React frameworks like Next.js and Remix are hammers---useful, certainly, (especially for business-to-business, auth-gated SaaS applications) but abjectly _not_ the right answer for every problem, unless you squint hard enough that screws, eye-bolts, and your mobile users' big toes all look like nails.
+Client-heavy React frameworks like Next.js and Remix are hammers---useful, certainly (such as for business-to-business, auth-gated SaaS applications), but abjectly _not_ the right answer for every problem, unless you squint hard enough that screws, eye-bolts, and your mobile users' big toes all look like nails.
 But they have consistently branded themselves as universal solutions, in a way that, I believe, has mislead many developers, especially ones who don't take it upon themselves to seriously consider options outside the "React bubble."

 ## Unfortunate Side Effects of Sensible Thinking